GlenKPeterson/Paguro/README.md

 I believe it is more popular, clearer, and has been better tested in courts of law.

 #Contributors
-You can find build requirements, API highlights, and additional information in: [README2.md](README2.md).
+You can find outdated build requirements, API highlights, and additional information in: [README2.md](README2.md).